Same-sex marriage in Australia: State and territory recognition schemes

-Same-sex couples have access to different relationship recognition schemes in Australia's eight states and territories.
+Same-sex couples have access to different relationship recognition schemes in Australia's six states and three internal territories.
 Under federal law, they are treated as de facto relationships.
 Despite Australia having passed a federal same-sex marriage law, these schemes remain in place as an option for couples.

-Civil unions/partnerships
+Civil partnerships and unions

-Same-sex couples can enter into civil partnerships in the Australian Capital Territory and Queensland.
+Same-sex couples can enter into civil partnerships in the Australian Capital Territory (ACT) and Queensland.
 The schemes include state-sanctioned ceremonies that are similar to marriage ceremonies.